raspberrypilearning/unity-light-source/en/step_1.md

-You scene already has a Directional Light, without it the scene would be dark.
+Your scene already has a Directional Light, without it the scene would be dark.

 You can add another Directional Light by clicking on '+' in the Hierarchy and choosing 'Light' -> 'Directional Light'.